What is DIA (DIA)?

 TLDR

-DIA is a decentralized oracle network that delivers fully verifiable, on-chain data feeds to power decentralized applications (dApps) across more than 60 blockchains, with its native $DIA token enabling governance, staking, and network security.
+DIA is a decentralized oracle network that provides fully verifiable, on-chain data feeds to power decentralized applications across more than 60 blockchains.

 Deep Dive